 - Check out our other posts on guilt.
 I linked to them up in the first paragraph, but if you skipped right over them this might be a good time to jump back up and read our posts on dealing with grief in general.
 Though survivor guilt is unique, it shares features with other types of guilt that might be helpful.

 - Embrace life.
 Cheesy, I know.
-But in spite of your feelings of guilt it is important to enjoy the life you have been given.
-In the depths of guilt this can be hard, but it can also be an extremely helpful part of digging out of that hole by feeling you are valuing the gift you were give.
+But in spite of your feelings of guilt, it is important to enjoy the life you have been given.
+In the depths of guilt, this can be hard, but it can also be an extremely helpful part of digging out of that hole by feeling you are valuing the gift you were given.

 - Talk to a counselor.
 If you are still struggling with survivor guilt it may be time to get some professional help.
 Look for a counselor in your area.
 A counselor with experience in trauma may be an especially good fit, as they likely have experience with this type of guilt.